jgilik/gitzebo/README.rst

     gitolite does not have a web application for management built in, so I'd have to add one to meet my requirements.
 As such, it's more of a library or back-end than a full-blown application.
-It being written in Perl and not having a well-defined API made me extremely nervous.
+It being written in Perl and not having a well-defined API made me extremely nervous, as it seemed like adding a web front-end would be difficult.

 How?
 (Deployment)